As the westernmost institution in the UNC system, Western Carolina University provides

 where individuals rely on one another for support toward reaching and utilizing their

-Located in Walker Hall, students in this community are challenged to look at the world through different
+Students in this community are challenged to look at the world through different eyes

-eyes and think critically about differences they see.
-Topics such as diversity, civic
+and think critically about differences they see.
+Topics such as diversity, civic engagement,

 and perceptions.
 They will discuss crossing cultures and how to be mindful and open